OutSystems/cloud-connector/README.md

 ### <a name="docker"></a> Docker

-Run the Docker image directly from the OutSystems GitHub Container registry:
+Run the Docker image directly from the OutSystems GitHub container registry:

+    docker run --rm -it ghcr.io/outsystems/outsystemscc --help

+If you're running the container on a runtime where you need to specify the command line or override the entrypoint (for example on Azure Container Instances or AWS Fargate):

-    docker run --rm -it ghcr.io/outsystems/outsystemscc:latest --help
+    docker run --rm -it --entrypoint /app/outsystemscc ghcr.io/outsystems/outsystemscc --help

 ### <a name="firewall-setup"></a> Firewall setup

 `outsystemscc` requires only outbound access to the internet in the private network(s) in which it's running.

 You can restrict outbound internet connectivity (via a NAT Gateway, for example) by a firewall.
-For a Layer 7 firewall, you should allow outbound connections to the built-in domain (for example `<customername>.outsystems.app`) and any custom domains configured for the stage (for example `example.com`).
+For a Layer 7 firewall, you should allow outbound connections to the built-in domain (for example `<organization>.outsystems.app`) and any custom domains configured for the stage (for example `example.com`).
 For a Layer 4 firewall, you must open firewall rules to all [CloudFront IP ranges](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/LocationsOfEdgeServers.html) for port 443.

 If the network requires outbound traffic to route through a proxy, you specify that using the `--proxy` option.

-> :information_source: There may be a dedicated person or team at your organization responsible for administering network firewalls.
+> :bulb: There may be a dedicated person or team at your organization responsible for administering network firewalls.
 If so, you may want to contact them for help with the process.

 ## 3. <a name="usage"></a> Usage <small><sup>[Top ▲](#table-of-contents)</sup></small>

 The examples below use the binary command, `outsystemscc`.
 If you are using Docker, replace the command with `docker run --rm -it ghcr.io/outsystems/outsystemscc:latest`.

 After using `outsystemscc` to connect one or more endpoints, you have a list of connected endpoint(s) of the form `secure-gateway:<port>`.
 You or a member of your team can use these addresses directly in app development in ODC Studio or in developing external libraries using custom code.